 Q. I’m not a NAHU member now, but I’d like to join.
 How do I do that?

 When you sign-up for NextAgency you’ll be able to join your local NAHU chapter as part of the process.
 Or you can join now at NAHU.org.
 In many states, the discount we offer NAHU members more than covers their NAHU dues.
 Even if it doesn’t, NAHU is a tremendous value.
-NAHU represents brokers’ interests in Washington and your state capital, the education and compliance tools it provides members and the opportunity to network with professional colleagues, we think you’ll find it makes a lot of sense to join – especially since the discount will cover most of your annual dues.
+NAHU represents brokers’ interests in Washington and your state capital, providing powerful education and compliance tools and offering the chance to network with professional colleagues.

 Q. I pay annually, what if I hire a Writing Broker in the middle of my license year?

 Q. What if somone leaves my agency, can I use their NextAgency license for another broker?